fabric-testbed/fabric-website/src/data/events/2023-05-09_NITRD-team-meeting.md

 presenter: Tom Lehman
 presentation_link: ""
 seo:
-  title: NITRD Joint Engineering Team (JET) May 2023 Meeting
+  title: "NITRD Joint Engineering Team (JET) May 2023 Meeting"
-  description: "FABRIC leadership team member Tom Lehman will present "FABRIC Research Infrastructure - Status, Features, and Use Cases" at the May 2023 JET Meeting."
+  description: 'FABRIC leadership team member Tom Lehman will present "FABRIC Research Infrastructure - Status, Features, and Use Cases" at the May 2023 JET Meeting.'
-  keywords: [""]
+  keywords: ["Tom Lehman"]
 ---

 FABRIC leadership team member Tom Lehman will present "FABRIC Research Infrastructure - Status, Features, and Use Cases" at the May 2023 JET Meeting.